Grey’s Anatomy Recap: The New Girl in Town

 Andy Herrera isn’t the only visitor roaming the halls of the hospital: When Amelia and Alex get stuck trying to figure out how to save Kimmy by shattering the tumor in her brain without, you know, shattering her brain, Amelia calls in reinforcements by way of the one, the only, Dr. Tom Koracick.
 You may remember Koracick from such things as saving Amelia’s life by removing her secret brain tumor, hooking up with Amelia, and also, being an ass.

-Although, I am a tiny bit swayed by his musical theater knowledge.
-He is right, by the way: At least one Sondheim musical needs to be in Kimmy’s Top Three Musicals of All-Time List.
+Although, I am a tiny bit swayed by his musical-theater knowledge.
+He is right, by the way: At least one Sondheim musical needs to be in Kimmy’s Top Three Musicals of All-Time list.

 Koracick spends most of his time at Grey Sloan flirting with Amelia, making inappropriate comments about Bello to DeLuca, and belittling Alex’s existence — all of which are no-nos — but he also might have a solution to Amelia and Alex’s problem.
 Instead of using one laser to shatter the tumor, they use multiple lasers.
 I mean, it’s more complicated than that, but I know very little about lasers and pulverizing brain tumors.
 Multiple lasers it is!

 There is one problem: They are still very much in the beginning stages of their research and experimentation.
 There is no way their method will be ready to use on Kimmy before her tumor gets worse.
 She has just months to live.
-Kimmy dying will hit all of us hard because she is an angel child and also Grey’s needs more musical theater nerd talk, but it will most assuredly hit Alex the hardest.
+Kimmy dying will hit all of us hard because she is an angel child and also Grey’s needs more musical-theater-nerd talk, but it will most assuredly hit Alex the hardest.
 As he tells Jo, Kimmy’s gotten under his skin … in a good way.
 In a “let me hold your hand and attempt to harmonize with you at your bedside” kind of way.
 If Kimmy doesn’t make it, it is going to be rough.

 Speaking of rough, let’s talk about April “The Party” Kepner.
 Remember, we are still in Dark April times, so beware.

 April is out getting hammered drunk most nights, tossing on a banana bag to rehydrate at work, and yes, still hooking up with Intern Roy.
 Jackson starts to notice the change.
-He brings up April being very un-April like to Arizona, who tells Jackson to cool his multi-million dollar jets.
+He brings up April being very un-April-like to Arizona, who tells Jackson to cool his multimillion-dollar jets.
 April may not have been this way with Jackson, but this is who she is now — or at least, who she is while she’s trying to figure out who she is without Jackson.
 Arizona advises Jackson not to worry and to let April attempt to find a new way to be happy.

 Jackson is ready to accept this … until he hears Roy bragging about their hookups.
 Jackson won’t stand for it, so he calmly interrupts Roy to inform him that he’ll be draining a groin abscess that afternoon.
 Jackson also decides to bring it up with April.
 He is worried about her.
 “You’re Harriet’s dad, not mine,” she tells him.
 I am still gasping over the sass.